 Food Database

 MealStack includes India's most comprehensive food database — the only platform combining IFCT 2017, INDB (Indian Nutritional Database), and USDA FoodData Central.
+Can't find a food?
+Type a name and AI fills everything, or scan a nutrition label photo.

 Data sources